 Pollinator Habitat Program

-The Virginia Department of Transportation (VDOT) Pollinator Habitat Program creates naturalized areas of native plants along state-maintained roads and properties.
+VDOT's Pollinator Habitat Program creates natural areas of native plants along state-maintained roads and properties.
 These areas provide habitats to threatened and dwindling pollinator species.

-Pollinators include honey and native bees, butterflies, birds, bats, and even flies and beetles.
-They contribute substantially to the U.S. economy by keeping fruits, nuts and vegetables fertilized through a process of moving pollen from one flower or plant to another.
+Pollinators contribute to the U.S. economy by keeping fruits, nuts and vegetables fertilized through a process of moving pollen from one flower or plant to another.
 Only fertilized flowers can make fruit and seeds.

-- Increase native vegetation to stabilize slopes and reduce erosion.
+- Increases native vegetation to stabilize slopes and reduce erosion.
 Deep roots of native plants also decrease storm water runoff.

-- Defend against invasive species to reduce the costs of removing problem vegetation and using herbicides.
+- Decreases invasive species to reduce the costs of removing problem vegetation and using herbicides.

 USDA Forest Service: Attracting Pollinators to Your Garden Using Native Plants